Foreword

 **Some more things worth mentioning: **

-- It’s also very important to always scale UV shells evenly along all axes, not doing so will result in distorted textures.
+- It’s also essential to always scale UV shells evenly along all axes, not doing so will result in distorted textures.

 - The simplest way to see texel density inconsistencies, is with the help of UV checker maps.